sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/general-introduction.md

 Each discourse begins with a brief statement saying that at “one time” the Buddha was staying at a particular place.
 In this way the redactors of the texts were concerned to locate the Buddha and his teachings in a specific historical and cultural context.
 Modern scholars have been able to reconstruct a fairly detailed picture of the Buddha’s life and times, relying on the early Buddhist texts, as well as what information may be gleaned from Brahmanical and Jaina scriptures.

 <small>Archeology is, unfortunately, of limited use, as there are few archeological remnants from the Buddha’s day.
 In fact, before the time of Ashoka—perhaps 150 years after the Buddha—there are very few remains at all of ancient India, until the time of the Indic Valley civilization, many centuries earlier.
-For the period we are interested in, we have found only some pottery and a few other implements, but no large scale buildings or other more substantive remnants.
+For the period we are interested in, only some pottery and a few other implements have been found, but no large scale buildings or other more substantive remnants.
 This is for two main reasons.
 The first is that buildings at the time were mostly of wood or other perishable materials.
 And the second is that archeological work in India has been very spotty and incomplete.</small>

 The Buddha lived in the 5th century BCE in the Ganges valley in northern India.
 He was born in Lumbini and grew up in Kapilavatthu, both of which belong to the Sakyan republic, straddling the modern border of India and Nepal.